jecfish/applitools-example/README.md

-An example to extend Applitools with [Puppeteer Replay](https://goo.gle/puppeteer-replay) to capture screenshots, validate and replay the exported user flow JSON file from Chrome DevTools Recorder.
+An example to extend [Puppeteer Replay](https://goo.gle/puppeteer-replay) to use [Applitools](https://applitools.com/) to capture screenshots, validate and replay the exported user flow JSON file from Chrome DevTools Recorder.